jwardsmith/STARCHIVE/README.md

 # STARCHIVE

 **STARCHIVE** is a toolset for collecting, organising, and exporting your GitHub starred repositories.
-Whether you're saving projects for inspiration, research, or tracking tools, STARCHIVE turns stars into structured data — and even recognizes starred **Lists**.
+Whether you're saving projects for inspiration, research, or tracking tools, STARCHIVE turns stars into structured data — and even recognises starred **Lists**.

 ---